HariSekhon/Knowledge-Base/informatica.md

 users must be added to the [Users](https://na2.dm-us.informaticacloud.com/cloudUI/products/administer/main/users) section on the left-panel.

+### Billing

+Billing info can be found under [Metering](https://usw3.dm-us.informaticacloud.com/cloudUI/products/administer/main/metering/ipu) in the left panel of the UI.

+Data integration billing is currently 0.025 / Hour(s) while Advanced Data Integration is 0.19 / Hour(s).

 ### Agents

 Informatica agents can be installed on Linux eg. using straight EC2 agents running on RHEL 9 using AMIs which include